-Following the expansion of what qualifies as a "product" under the revised PLD, as described in Chapter 2, an increase in claims involving digital products or products containing digital technologies, such as Internet of Things (IoT) devices, is to be expected.
+Following the expansion of what qualifies as a "product" under the revised PLD, as described in Chapter 2, an increase in claims involving digital products or products containing digital technologies, such as IoT devices, is to be expected.
 Two class action lawsuits have already been filed in the US, alleging that consumer security systems are defective due to vulnerabilities that allow hackers to spy on and harass users in their homes.
-While these cases are primarily framed as product failures and torts, they also intersect with data privacy law, highlighting the expanding scope of product liability claims.
+42 While these cases are primarily framed as product failures and torts, they also intersect with data privacy law, highlighting the expanding scope of product liability claims.

 Similarly, product liability claims are emerging against social media platforms.
-US plaintiffs have brought cases against platforms such as YouTube and TikTok, alleging that the in-app reporting tools were defectively designed.
-Specifically, they argue that these features failed to prevent harmful or dangerous content from remaining online even after being flagged, contributing to personal harm.
+US plaintiffs have brought cases against platforms such as YouTube and TikTok, alleging that the in-app reporting tools were defectively designed.43 Specifically, they argue that these features failed to prevent harmful or dangerous content from remaining online even after being flagged, contributing to personal harm.
 This litigation builds upon earlier claims against TikTok for breaches of data protection and privacy law, which have already been filed in the Netherlands.
 It reinforces the notion that liability can arise not only from the content on these platforms, but also from the underlying architecture and design choices.
-In a separate case, In re: Social Media Adolescent Addiction/Personal Injury Products Liability Litigation, the US court determined that "in certain circumstances a reporting tool could be a defective product."
+In a separate case, In re: Social Media Adolescent Addiction/Personal Injury